-The West Virginia Collegiate Recovery Network is an innovative partnership, offering peer recovery support services on seven higher education campuses.
+The West Virginia Collegiate Recovery Network is an innovative partnership, offering peer recovery support services on eight higher education campuses.
 This project is supported by federal State Opioid Response funding, which originates from the federal Substance Abuse and Mental Health Services Administration.

 The Alliance’s West Virginia Collegiate Recovery Network includes the following institutions: BridgeValley Community and Technical College, Bluefield State College, Concord University, Marshall University, Mountwest Community and Technical College, New River Community and Technical College, Southern West Virginia Community and Technical College, West Virginia Osteopathic School of Medicine, West Virginia State University, and West Virginia University Institute of Technology, working with the following behavioral health centers: FMRS Health Systems, Inc. Prestera, and Community Connections, Inc.

 We encourage you to visit our new website that is regularly updated to reflect our most current work in the state at https://www.wvcollegiaterecovery.com/